Deokishisu/FRLG-Plus/FEATURES.md

 #### Mechanical Additions:
 - A Key System has been implemented, similar to Black 2 and White 2.
 Press the L Button while on the Key System Menu to access the Help System, which has detailed information on each key.
 Use the keys to change various settings about your game.
 Those settings are:
-	*  __Version__: Switch between FireRed and LeafGreen to catch version exclusive Pokémon.
+	*  __Version__: Switch between FireRed and LeafGreen to catch version-exclusive Pokémon.
 	* __Difficulty__: Like in Black 2 and White 2, there is a Challenge and an Easy Mode difficulty.
 These difficulties scale trainer levels up or down, and in Challenge Mode important trainers will have an extra Pokémon and badge boosts are disabled.
 	* __Nuzlocke Toggle__: Can toggle on a Nuzlocke mode.
 Press the L Button on the Key System menu to read the special ruleset for this mode.
 	* __IV Calculation__: Can make the game treat your Pokémon's IVs as all perfect (31), all zero, or use their actual IVs as is standard for the purposes of stat calculation.
 This does not affect your Pokémon's actual IVs or Hidden Power, just how their stats are calculated.
 If set to all perfect, enemy Pokémon will also be treated as if they have all perfect IVs.